mhop/fhem-mirror/fhem/contrib/HMCCU/HMCCU_README.txt

 Control reading creation (default is 1):

    attr <name> ccureadings { 0 | 1 }

+Enable support for FHEM UI widgets like sliders:

+   attr <name> controldatapoint <datapoint-name>

+   The following example demonstrates how to define a slider for setting the destination temperature of a thermostat device in range from 10 up to 25
+   degrees:

+      attr mythermodev controldatapoint SET_TEMPERATURE
+      attr mythermodev webCmd control
+      attr mythermodev widgetOverride control:slider,10,1,25

+   When this attribute is set HMCCU inserts a new reading 'control'.
+This is necessary to set widget to current value of the datapoint.

 Set datapoint for "devstate" command (default is "STATE"):